 She was quite a pretty young girl.
 There she was standing on the corner handing out a small pamphlet called "You Gotta Be A Baby."
 The pamphlet was like a miniature comic; a gospel tract of sorts.
 The message was to the point: Salvation is simple!
 All you have to do is receive Jesus, God's son, as your savior by asking him into your heart.
 You can do it right now, if you want God's answer to all of your problems and his love and happiness to fill your heart and life with joy unspeakable, full of glory and purpose!
 He'll meet all your needs and solve all your problems!
 He's just that wonderful, so why not try him?

 That's quite an amazing message, and in substance it is the Christian message.
 To reach out to Jesus is to find peace, reality, truth, life..... eternity.
-Mind you, this asking him into our heart is a problem.
-What has our circulatory system got to do with Jesus?
-Yet the big problem with this little leaflet was the idea that once we come to know Jesus then all our problems will fade away.
-Have we all missed out on something?
+Yet, I don't know about the idea that once we come to know Jesus all our problems will fade away.
+Have I missed out on something?

 So often we see religion as a magical good-luck charm.
 Sadly most World religions are into the business channeling God's power for the good of the devotees.
 Happiness comes by keeping the gods happy and the evil spirits at bay.
 In reality, Christianity is often caught up in this same Cargo Cult mentality.
 Believe in Jesus and all your troubles will fly away; health, wealth, long life and happiness are ours if we put your trust in Jesus.
 I actually think the opposite is so.